-The GPS in science requires that content be taught in conjunction with process skills identified as the Characteristics of Science.
+The state-mandated content standards in science require that content be taught in conjunction with process skills identified as the Characteristics of Science.
 Characteristics of Science refers to the process skills used in the learning and practice of science, such as testing a hypothesis, record keeping, using correct safety procedures, using appropriate tools and instruments, applying mathematics and technology, analyzing data, interpreting results, and communicating scientific information.
 It also refers to understanding how science knowledge grows and changes and the processes that drive those changes.
 The concepts and skills inherent in Characteristics of Science are integrated in items across the content domains for each grade level.